Baggenil History, Family Crest & Coats of Arms

 Early History of the Baggenil family

-Another 169 words (12 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Baggenil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baggenil research.
+Another 102 words (7 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Baggenil History in all our PDF Extended History products and printed products wherever possible.

 Baggenil Spelling Variations